I NEED TO CATCH A GIANT BLUEFIN TUNA

 Long Range Fishing Checklist: Preparing for Your First Trip

-Here is some basic info on commonly asked questions about the Charters in the Bay Area
+Here is some basic info on commonly asked questions about the Charters in the Bay Area and adjacent.

 Parking: Happy Hooker / Pacific Dream / California Dawn I & II: Park at Berkeley Marina, K Dock.
 It is free and I've never had any issues.
 As always, leave NOTHING in your car and lock it etc..